open-policy-agent/opa/docs/content/policy-performance.md

   * Consider [partial-evaluation](https://blog.openpolicyagent.org/partial-evaluation-162750eaf422) to compile non-linear policies to linear policies.
 * Write your policies with indexed statements so that [rule-indexing](https://blog.openpolicyagent.org/optimizing-opa-rule-indexing-59f03f17caf3) is effective.
 * Use the profiler to help identify portions of the policy that would benefit the most from improved performance.
+* Use the benchmark tools to help get real world timing data and detect policy performance changes.